jessemonroy650/googleMapExamples/Tutorial.md

 ## Seven (7) Simple Google Map Examples in one mobile app., A quick tutorial ##
 Date: 2015-08-12

+These examples work in a webbrowser and will compile with [Phonegap Build](https://build.phonegap.com/) into a mobile app.
 This tutorial does three major things

 1. Gets Google Maps based on latlong (Latitude and Longitude)
 2. Does a reverse geocoding lookup (latlong to street Address)